 Check the root system first – repot if needed.
 Remove infected areas and spray or paint the infected areas with a fungicide.

 Symptoms and Conditions

 Using soapy water, “gently” wipe the mold away, place the plant in an area where it gets more light and less humidity.

 Try to reduce the watering and fertilizing and also… again gently… remove the mold from the surface.
 This can usually be done by “scratching” the surface of the soil.

-In general, jade plants are pretty care free.
-When problems arise look first to watering, check the roots, then humidity and finally temperature.
+In general, jade plants are pretty carefree.
+When jade plant problems arise look first to your watering schedule, check the roots, then humidity and finally temperature.